DanielSchwager/GENCG.H2101_2/readme.md

 To draw a flower of life, start with a circle.
 Now draw another circle with the same radius, whose center is on the line of the first circle.
 Repeat this 5 times at the intersections of the circles. around the first circle.
 The shape that emerges is called the Seed of Life.

+The ‘Seed of Life’ is formed from seven circles being placed with sixfold symmetry, forming a pattern of circles and lenses, which acts as a basic component of the Flower of Life’s design.
+According to some, the seed of life depicts the 7 days of creation in which God created life.(https://www.tokenrock.com/subjects/flower-of-life/)

 ### Sketch

 ![Seed of Life Sketch](Dokumentation/Tag 1/Seedoflife.png)